jagreehal/aspect-wrap/README.md

 > const LoggedClass = wrapClass(MyClass);
 > ```

+Aspect Wrap is a streamlined, lightweight library designed to simplify aspect-oriented programming (AOP) without unnecessary complexity or ceremony.

+By allowing you to elegantly augment existing functions with additional behaviour such as logging, error handling, and retires.

+With Aspect Wrap you can maintain a clear separation between core business logic and cross-cutting concerns.
+This approach not only enhances code readability but also improves maintainability and scalability.

+Aspect Wrap is designed to work seamlessly in both Node.js and browser environments, making it a versatile choice for any JavaScript or TypeScript project.

 ## Why Use Aspect Wrap?

 ✅ **Zero Configuration** - Works out of the box with smart defaults

 ✅ **Built-in Structured Logging** - No logger?
 No problem!
 Get structured logs automatically

 ✅ **Clean Code** - Keep your business logic free from cross-cutting concerns

 ✅ **Powerful When Needed** - Simple API with advanced features when you need them

 ✅ **Framework Agnostic** - Works with any JavaScript or TypeScript codebase

 ✅ **Universal** - Works in both Node.js and browser environments

 ```javascript